 Tell yourself how happy you are to have your home, your parents, your job etc. Thank the universe or the God you believe in for giving you all these.
 You will instantly feel lighter.

 Mindfulness is, focusing your mind on the present moment.
 You don’t think about the past or the future.
 Just be present and aware of what you do.
 Be aware of your breath and how you are feeling.
 And do not judge any thought that comes to your mind.

 Practicing mindfulness gives you more patience and the ability to stay more connected to yourself.
 Here is an article I wrote on how to practice mindfulness.

 There are many people who regret not taking action to pursue their dreams.
 They care too much about other people’s opinion and try hard to impress others.
 Not only you don’t get to live your life on your own terms, but you live a dissatisfied life.

 You always wonder about “what would have been”.
-There is nothing worse than living with regret.
+Because there is nothing worse than living with regret.
 Always give your dreams a chance.
 It doesn’t matter where you are in life, it’s never too late to follow your dreams.
-Better die being happy that you tried even if you succeed or not.
+And it is better to die being happy that you tried even if you succeed or not.

 If you are not enjoying your life, it’s time to make a change.
 Let’s not waste our one and only shot on this planet.